HardstuckGuild/HsBuildCodes/hs_code_spec_v2.md

 repeat 3
 	4 : specializations: 0 if trait line is empty, 1 + index otherwise
+	either
+		omitted
+	or
 		repeat 3
 			2 : selected trait position.
 0 if nothing selected, position otherwise

 either
 	5 : 0 if code does not contain weapons
 or
 	5  : set1 main hand weapon.
-1 if slot is empty, 2 + weapon type id
+1 if slot is empty, 2 + weapon type id otherwise
 	24 : slot 1 sigil.
 0 if no sigil in slot1, 1 + sigil item id otherwise
 	5  : set1 offhand weapon.
-1 if slot is empty, 2 + weapon type id. omit this if set1 main hand is two handed 24 : slot 2 sigil.
+1 if slot is empty, 2 + weapon type id otherwise. omit this if set1 main hand is two handed 24 : slot 2 sigil.
 0 if no sigil in slot2, 1 + sigil item id otherwise
 	either
 		5 : 0 if code des not contain second weapon set or
 		5  : set2 main hand weapon.
-1 if slot is empty, 2 + weapon type id
+1 if slot is empty, 2 + weapon type id otherwise
 		24 : slot 1 sigil.
 0 if no sigil in slot1, 1 + sigil item id otherwise
 		5  : set2 offhand weapon.
-1 if slot is empty, 2 + weapon type id. omitted if set2 main hand is two handed
-		24 : slot 2 sigil.
+1 if slot is empty, 2 + weapon type id otherwise. omitted if set2 main hand is two handed 24 : slot 2 sigil.
 0 if no sigil in slot2, 1 + sigil item id otherwise
 	either
 		5 : 0 if code des not contain third (underwater) weapon set or
-		5  : set3 main hand weapon.
-1 if slot is empty, 2 + weapon type id
+		5  : underwater first weapon.
+1 if slot is empty, 2 + weapon type id otherwise
-		24 : slot 1 sigil.
+		24 : slot 1 sigil 1.
 0 if no sigil in slot1, 1 + sigil item id otherwise
+		24 : slot 1 sigil 2.
+0 if no sigil in slot1, 1 + sigil item id otherwise
-		5  : set3 offhand weapon.
-1 if slot is empty, 2 + weapon type id. omitted if set3 main hand is two handed
+		5  : underwater second weapon.
+1 if slot is empty, 2 + weapon type id otherwise
-		24 : slot 2 sigil.
-0 if no sigil in slot2, 1 + sigil item id otherwise
+		24 : slot 2 sigil 1.
+0 if no sigil in slot2, 1 + sigil item id otherwise. omit if second UW weapon slot is empty
+		24 : slot 2 sigil 2.
+0 if no sigil in slot1, 1 + sigil item id otherwise. omit if second UW weapon slot is empty

 repeat 5